gpmerola/GWAS-Summary-Report-Generator/README.md

 # GWAS-Summary-Report-Generator

 ## Overview
 This project is designed to read and analyze GWAS (Genome-Wide Association Study) summary statistics from a .gz file.
 It performs various statistical calculations and generates several plots to visualize the data.
-The primary script is main.py, which calls functions from plot.py and calculations.py.

 ## Structure
 main.py: Main script to read the .gz file, perform calculations, and generate plots.